darianaroman/dsa-2021-g3/README.md

 Extra problem: Towers of Hanoi, 9.3.4.
 Same deadline.

+### Lab10 Dynamic Programming

+Solve problem 10.3.4.
+Deadline until 13.05.2021, 20:00 for making a PR on GitHub with the mandatory problem.

 #### Typical flow during the partial exam

 1. Take a photo with your work